multiversx/mx-sdk-dapp/README.md

     customNetworkConfig={customNetworkConfig}
 >
 ```
 `environment` is a required key that is needed to configure the app's endpoints for a specific environment.
-Accepted values are `testnet`, `devnet` and `mainnet`
+Accepted values are `testnet`, `devnet` and `mainnet` (also configured in `EnvironmentsEnum`)

 DappProvider also accepts an optional `customNetworkConfig` object with a couple of keys.
 This allows using different APIs and different connection providers to configure your network configuration.